nabil2i/hngx-stage2/DOCUMENTATION.md

 ## Known issues
 * Django bypasses the validations implementated at the model level as well as serializer level when a name is sent as numbers, django automatically converts it into a string
+* The app is deployed on render.com and it fails to take into account the static files at the moment

 ## Local setup